 3. Benefits of VR Improve the flow of work and collaboration

 This is another use case that matters more to large enterprises designing and developing complex products.

 Take the example of Airbus, where the design process for a helicopter is highly complex.
 The company often uses its distributed design centers for designing, and engineers in these sites need to collaborate closely.

 Airbus now uses VR “Immersion rooms” in its design centers, and its engineers can now collaborate more easily with the help of 3D models.
-You can read about how Airbus used VR in its design phase in “Businesses are putting virtual reality to work”.

 The company also found that its employees could start writing the maintenance manuals for its passenger jets even before the completion of manufacturing of the first plane.
 To do this, the employees took advantage of the highly realistic simulations in the VR immersion rooms.